matteodoria/Stable-Diffusion-Dataset-Generation/README.md

 **CIFAR100**
 ![CIFAR100](CAS%20Results/CAS_plots/cifar100.png "CIFAR100")

-For micro datasets, such as the Medical ones, the increasing cardinality cannot compensate for the lack of quality of generated images.
-So, future works can focus on improving the pipeline to obtain better results in such cases.
+For what concerns micro datasets, such as the medical ones, the increasing cardinality cannot compensate for the lack of quality of generated images.
+Therefore, future works can focus on improving the pipeline to obtain better results in such cases.
-However, this work is a first solution also to solve the data scarcity issue.
+Nevertheless, this work represents also a first solution to address the data scarcity issue.

 **PATHMNIST**
 ![PATHMNIST](CAS%20Results/CAS_plots/pathmnist.png "PATHMNIST")